KarimAED/XFEL-ANN/index.md

-# XFEL-ANN
 The Code and data for my research project on XFEL-Data prediction with ANNs (first report https://www.overleaf.com/read/nvqtmzvyhsgf).
-It uses data from https://www.github.com/alvarosg/DataLCLS2017 and was developed to run on the Imperial College London (ICL) HPC.
+It uses data from [here](https://www.github.com/alvarosg/DataLCLS2017) and was developed to run on the Imperial College London (ICL) HPC.

 ## Requirements